borebrian2021/MoviesExpress/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
  <p>This is a straightforward UI-driven project.
-It is used to assess students' understanding of JavaScript.
-They respond to javascript questions and receive scores and comments.</p>
+Its used to explore movies details.</p>

 ## Landing page
 This is the page that lists the pupolar and most featured movies.